© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Brandon Walls lead mine and ore works is a scheduled monument protected by Historic England under reference 1015831.
 View the official record →

-Brandon Walls lead mine and ore works is a scheduled ancient monument located in Durham, England, representing the industrial exploitation of lead ore deposits in the region.
+Brandon Walls lead mine and ore works is a scheduled ancient monument located in Durham, England, representing the substantial industrial operations of the medieval and early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015831.

 Brandon Walls lead mine and ore works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015831.